MuhammadSaif700/Weather-logger/README.md

 ---

-**Experience the future of weather data with AI-powered insights!** 🌤️🤖
+**Experience the future of weather data with AI-powered insights!**

----

-*Last updated: December 2024*